Why Are Envelopes Called Envelopes?

 First Appearance

-Vintage envelope
+Vintage Envelope

 The search for a viable solution for writing, sharing, and delivering messages became much easier as paper came into use by the 17th Century in Europe.
 And, with the use of paper on the rise, newer more efficient means of message protection and delivery began to appear.